MicrosoftDocs/quantum-docs/articles/overview-microsoft-quantum-machine.md

 > [!NOTE]
 > If you have any questions regarding the workspace creation process or run into any issue at any point using Azure Quantum, bookmark [Azure Quantum office hours](https://aka.ms/AQ/OfficeHours) and join our open office hours every Thursday 8∶30 AM Pacific Standard Time zone (PST).
-> TBD - WHERE ELSE CAN THEY POST IF THEY HAVE QUESTIONS?

 ## Create an Azure Quantum workspace